 (2) If moneys held in the account are applied to meet the reasonable cost of providing a relief teacher while a member of the Board or a committee is attending a meeting during school hours, then that member is not entitled to any remuneration under the Act in respect of attendance at that meeting.

-24. Retention of criminal record checks
+24. Retention of criminal history checks

-(1) In this regulation —

-criminal record check includes any document or record embodying the criminal record check.

-(2) A criminal record check obtained by the Board from the CrimTrac agency in respect of a person under this Act is to be retained by the Board for a period of 7 years from the day on which the Board last communicated with, or received communication from, the person.
+A criminal history check obtained by the Board from the Australian Crime Commission in respect of a person under the Act, and any document or record embodying the criminal history check, must be retained by the Board for a period of 7 years from the day on which the Board last communicated with, or received communication from, the person.

+[Regulation 24 inserted: SL 2023/194 r.
+25.]

 25. Employer to supply information about teachers

 (1) At the written request of the Board, an employer of registered teachers is to provide to the Board in writing —

-(a) a list, in accordance with subregulation (2), of each person who is currently employed by the employer to teach at each educational venue specified by the Board in the request; or
+(a) a list, in accordance with subregulation (2), of each person who is currently employed by the employer to teach at each educational institution specified by the Board in the request; or

-(b) either, or both, as is specified in the request, of the following types of information about a person who is currently employed by the employer at an educational venue —
+(b) either, or both, as is specified in the request, of the following types of information about a person who is currently employed by the employer at an educational institution —

 (i) the terms and conditions on which the person is employed by the employer;

-(ii) a full description of the duties of the person’s position at the educational venue.
+(ii) a full description of the duties of the person’s position at the educational institution.

 (2) A list provided by an employer at the request of the Board under subregulation (1)(a) is to set out in respect of each person —